monarchwadia/folkwise2/knowledge-base/software-engineering-is-still-a-very-new-profession.md

 ---
-title: "We're still a very new profession."
+title: "Software engineering is still a very new profession."
-date: 2022-05-12
-excerpt: 'We often forget how incredibly *new* software engineering is, and that we would benefit greatly from learning from other fields.'
-username: 'monarchwadia'
-slug: 2022-05-12-we-are-still-a-very-new-profession
+category: careers
 ---

 We often forget how incredibly _new_ software engineering is, and that we would benefit greatly from learning from other fields.